cosmosgame/save-the-world/content/posts/programmers-path.md

 draft: false
 ---

+I'm curious to know if there is interest in this.
+It is kind of an amusing thing to think about.
+How could engineers have anything to contribute to the conversation of waking up to a bigger consciousness?
+And yet I think we do.

+Post a message if you might be interested in me writing this up.
+Right now I am focused on the main path and this is definitely not that.

-This is not done yet.
-Here is the outline of what I want to cover:
+Here is the outline of what I would want to cover:

 - Software engineer path
   - Radical truth